 The sooner your attorney can start working on your case, the better.
 If you wait four years and try to take action at the last minute, you are not likely to succeed.
 What injuries are deemed “personal” injuries governed by the four-year statute of limitations?
 Some examples would be:

-- injuries that happen in trip-and-fall or slip-and fall accidents
+injuries sustained in traffic accidentsinjuries sustained using a dangerous or defective consumer productinjuries that happen in trip-and-fall or slip-and fall accidents

 Injuries that involve boating mishaps, dog bites, and accidents in swimming pools are also governed by Florida’s statute of limitations for personal injury cases.